-The STAR Program: Summer Trainees in Academic Research is a recent initiative at New York Medical College aimed at enhancing the research experience of the many high school students, undergraduates, medical students and others who conduct mentored scientific investigations in our labs over the summer.
+The STAR Program (Summer Trainees in Academic Research) is a recent initiative at New York Medical College aimed at enhancing the research experience of the many high school and undergraduate students who wish to conduct mentored scientific investigations in our labs over the summer.

 In addition to conducting summer research, STAR trainees have the opportunity to attend a series of lectures on current topics in science, to discuss and critically evaluate the scientific literature during the STAR Journal Club, and to develop the communication skills essential to a career in research through participation in the STAR Research Forum.